Jackie Mooney: Club career

-After sustaining a serious knee injury in a match against Shelbourne, Mooney was out of the game for 2 years.
-He returned to play for Aer Lingus in the Leinster Senior League for 2 years before Billy Young brought him back into football with Athlone Town when they re entered the league for the 1969-70 League of Ireland season.
+After sustaining a serious knee injury in a match against Shelbourne, Mooney was out of the game for two years.
+He returned to play for Aer Lingus in the Leinster Senior League for two years before Billy Young brought him back into football with Athlone Town when they re entered the league for the 1969–70 League of Ireland season.
 He had immediate success as Athlone won the Leinster Senior Cup for the first time with Mooney scoring a hat trick in the final.
-After a couple of seasons at Athlone, Jackie followed Young to Dalymount Park and Bohemians.
+After a couple of seasons at Athlone, Mooney followed Young to Dalymount Park and Bohemians.
 He was top scorer for Bohs during the 1971/72 season.
 His goalscoring record for that season showed a total of 10 goals in 23 league games.

 International career

 He also represented the full Irish international team during the 1960s; marking his debut with a goal against Poland at Dalymount Park on 25 October 1964.
-In total he represented his country twice with his second cap coming against Belgium in March 1965.
+In total, he represented his country twice, with his second cap coming against Belgium in March 1965.

 Footballing family

-His uncle Denis Doyle was a member of the very first Shamrock Rovers side to win the League of Ireland title in 1922/23.
+His uncle Denis Doyle was a member of the very first Shamrock Rovers side to win the League of Ireland title in 1922–23.
 He went on to win three League medals and one FAI Cup medal during his time at Milltown.
 He also played on the occasion of Ireland's first international game which was against Italy in Turin in March 1926.
-His younger brother, Tommy "Netler" Doyle also played for Shamrock Rovers after Dinny had left the club.
+His younger brother, Tommy "Netler" Doyle also played for Shamrock Rovers.
 He went on to win the League of Ireland Shield and the Leinster Senior Cup while at Rovers.